Find a Board Certified Veterinary Dentist... Click Here

 Canine (C): Canine tooth

-Pemolar (P): Premolar tooth
+Pemolar (PM): Premolar tooth

 Molar (M): Molar tooth